signalfx/signalfx-python-tracing/README.md

   $ sfx-py-trace-bootstrap

   # or as package extra
-  $ pip install 'signalfx-tracing[jaeger]'
+  $ pip install './signalfx-python-tracing[jaeger]'
   # please use required --process-dependency-links for pip versions <18.0
-  $ pip install --process-dependency-links 'signalfx-tracing[jaeger]'
+  $ pip install --process-dependency-links './signalfx-python-tracing[jaeger]'

   # or from project source tree, along with applicable instrumentors
   $ scripts/bootstrap.py --jaeger